Fiware/showcase.gsma.dataModels/PointOfInteraction/SmartPointOfInteraction/doc/spec.md

     + Attribute type: [URL](https://schema.org/URL)
     + Mandatory

 + `availability`: Specifies the time intervals in which this interactive service is generally available.
 It is noteworthy that Smart Spots have their own real availability in order to allow advanced configurations.
-If nothing specified (or `null`) it will mean that the functionality is always on.
 The syntax must be conformant with schema.org [openingHours specification](https://schema.org/openingHours).
 For instance, a service which is only active on dayweeks will be encoded as "availability": "Mo,Tu,We,Th,Fr,Sa 09:00-20:00".
     + Attribute type: [Text](https://schema.org/Text)
     + Mandatory.
 It can be `null`.